Prerana-Otageri/my-drama-list/README.md

 # my-drama-list
+Website where you can store the list of dramas , movies, or your todo lists.

 #How to use

 1)download the zip file and extract it
 2)open the folder in vs code
 3} now dowload the data.sql file in the server folder